-Employment disputes can litigated in either federal or state court, depending upon the claims asserted.
+Employment disputes can be litigated in either federal or state court, depending upon the claims asserted.
 As a general rule, employment disputes are tried in front of juries.
-Some employers have elected to require their employees as a condition of employment to agree to use private arbitration instead of court action to address and resolve legal disputes, but their agreements are not widely used in Maine.
-The Maine Human Rights Commission, which has a work-share agreement with the EEOC, considers the vast majority of discrimination claims before they go to court, but it can only make findings of reasonable grounds or no reasonable grounds and cannot award any relief.
+Some employers have elected to require their employees as a condition of employment to agree to use private arbitration instead of court action to address and resolve legal disputes, but these agreements are not widely used in Maine.
+The Maine Human Rights Commission, which has a work-share agreement with the EEOC, considers the vast majority of discrimination claims before they go to court, but it can only make probable cause ("reasonable grounds") findings and cannot award any relief.
+The MHRC has the authority to bring claims on behalf of individual employees, but rarely does so.
 The Maine Department of Labor has the authority to prosecute certain wage disputes.
 The Maine Labor Relations Board oversees public sector labor matters.

-2 What do you consider unique to those doing business in your state?
+What do you consider unique to those doing business in your state?

 Maine's supply of workers is constrained.
 Its employers tend to be very resourceful and practical but Maine's economy is a challenging place to grow a business.
 Maine requires numerous permits and approvals to do business, administered at both the state and local level, and there is poor coordination among governmental entities, increasing the time and complexity relating to starting up or expanding a business.
 Employers should note that like many states Maine has a statute requiring employers to provide employees a copy of their personnel file; what is unusual is the very broad definition of what constitutes a personnel file - "any formal or informal employee evaluations and reports relating to character, credit work habits, compensation and benefits and nonprivileged medical records ... that the employer has in the employer's possession."
 26 M.R.S.A. § 631.
 Plaintiffs' employment counsel often try to use this statute as a means of free discovery before deciding whether an employee has a claim worth filing.
-Managers must therefore be very careful about what they put in writing to the extent it relates in any way to an employee's "character" or "work habits."
+Managers must therefore be very careful about what they put in United States - Maine Pierce Atwood LLP writing to the extent it relates in any way to an employee's "character" or "work habits."

-3 Is there any general advice you would give in the labor/ employment area?
+Is there any general advice you would give in the labor/employment area?